 The College has a strong commitment to the provision of current Information and Communication Technologies in the curriculum.
 Every classroom is equipped with an Interactive Whiteboard so that ICTs are employed to optimise curriculum experiences.
-In addition, the College has a 'bank' of laptop computers, two Computer Labs for class use, with computers in classrooms or mini-labs available to all students from Prep - 6, class sets of iPads and our Senior classes in Years 5 and 6 teach using notebook (laptop) computers for each student.
-Students use ICTs at school every day, and ICTs are integrated into learning experiences in all year levels.
-St. Michael’s College also provides a comprehensive robotics program, unlocking the mysteries of ‘programming’ for all students.
+In addition, the College has a mini Computer Lab in the Library and a high-end Computer Lab in our newly refurbished ICT Hub, both for class use.
+Every classroom from Year 2 – Year 6 has a full class set of Chromebooks.
+Students use ICTs at school every day, and ICTs are integrated into learning experiences in all year levels including a weekly ICT Lesson incorporating Cybersafety, Coding, Robotics and Design.
+St. Michael’s College also provides a comprehensive Robotics program, competing annually in a First Lego League Challenge.

 St. Michael’s College employs Music Specialists to provide a comprehensive Music program at all year levels from Prep - 6.
 In addition, students can elect to join Music extension activities that are provided during the school day as follows:

 Junior and Senior Choir - St. Michael’s choral program is a leading program in South East Queensland.
 Our choirs have performed in Brisbane and Sunshine Coast Eisteddfods with resounding success.

 Instrumental Music - This program is supported by Instrumental Music Specialists, and enables students to study an instrument in a small group teaching situation and perform in a College band.
 Instrumental lessons are held in small groups during the school day, and the bands rehearse one day per week.
 All bands will perform at school and in public throughout the year.

 St. Michael’s College students participate in a strong Physical Education program from Prep - 6.

 Students compete in Interhouse competitions in Cross Country, Athletics and Swimming.
 In these events, talented students are supported in competitions at District and Regional levels and beyond.